 Simply put, to avoid big scares, not just during Halloween week, but all year long, feedback loops are a must when it comes to implementing code changes.

 A core concept of the Agile/Lean/DevOps movements, fast and frequent feedback loops help reduce fear and stress.
 Proper feedback also helps support a culture of learning and teamwork.
 They also let you know if your metaphorical car (or microwave) is running or not.
-It's one of the big benefits of DevOps.
+It's one of the big benefits of DevOps and microservices.

 You don’t need someone to lift that mummy’s curse to enjoy “all systems go.”
-It all comes down to simple automated test and working close iwth your managed services provider.
+It all comes down to simple automated test and working close with your managed services provider.
 Savor that thought.
 Until next time, I hope all of your tricks are treats this week!